 6 Ways to Start Your Day Over

 You can declare that the day is in reboot and begin again.
-Here are six ways to reset the temperature in the home.
+Here are six ways to reset the temperature in your home.

 Let’s count down to the most effective reboot practice.